Hydrospheredata/kubeflow-workshop/examples/mnist/readme.md

 $ helm init
 ```

-After that create a working directory where will be stored a model's files and initialize a ksonnet project inside that directory.
+After that create a working directory where will be stored model's files and initialize a ksonnet project inside that directory.

 ```sh
 $ mkdir mnist; cd mnist